cdcepi/Flusight-forecast-data/data-truth/README.md

     reporting”](https://www.hhs.gov/sites/default/files/covid-19-faqs-hospitals-hospital-laboratory-acute-care-facility-data-reporting.pdf)

-Accessing truth data
+Accessing gold standard data
 ----------
-While we go to some pains to create accurate, verified, clean versions of the truth data, these should be seen as secondary sources to the original data at the HHS Protect site.
+While we go to some pains to create accurate, verified, clean versions of the gold standard data, these should be seen as secondary sources to the original data at the HHS Protect site.

 ### CSV files
 A set of comma-separated plain text files are automatically updated every week with the latest observed values for incident hospitalizations.
 A corresponding CSV file is created in `data-truth/truth-Incident Hospitalizations.csv`.